soomo/jest-check/README.md

 # jest-check

-A Github action written in JavaScript that creates a check run with formatted details following a cypress testing suite.
+A Github action written in JavaScript that creates a check run with formatted details from a Jest testing suite.

 ## Requirements